privkeyio/Nostr-Feedz/README.md

 1. Click "Add Feed" in the sidebar
 2. Select "RSS Feed" tab
 3. Enter the feed URL (or website homepage)
+4. Optionally assign tags or a category
-4. The app will automatically discover and subscribe to the feed
+5. The app will automatically discover and subscribe to the feed

 **Nostr Feeds:**
 1. Click "Add Feed" in the sidebar